 The public responded to the challenge by raising $1450 to obtain the lot-and-a-half that the building now stands on, and $1500 for the equipment and fixtures.

 Since that time in 1896, many changes have occurred in our city and in our library.
 The additional 3-floor stack room to the south was also a gift of the original donor, Joy Morton, in 1932.
 In 1970, the name of the Library officially became the Morton-James Public Library to honor the original donor Joy Morton as well as Vantine James, who served as a library board member for 38 years.
 In 1975, the Strawberry Patch or Children’s Library was built by digging out the lower level under the north side of the library.

 The $1.59 million addition, started in 2000 and completed in 2002, expanded the library from the east and south sides.
 The expansion nearly doubled the size of the library.
 The main entrance was moved from the north to the south for handicapped accessibility and a new elevator was installed.
 Improvements included a new computer lab, a larger children’s department, a large adult non-fiction area, and an art gallery/meeting room.
 The money for the expansion was raised through donations, community groups, and grants.
 Much care was taken to ensure the original architectural design was left intact.
 The library is listed on the National Register of Historic Places

 In 2008, the computer lab was moved to the main level.
-The Grace Moller Technology Center provides 15 public computers with Internet access.
+The Grace Moller Technology Center currently provides 6 public computers with Internet access.
 A used book store was added to the lower level in 2010.